 - 50 g 'Essential Orange' Conscious Chocolate or other dark chocolate

 - 150 ml coconut cream either a tin, or remove the thick part from a tin of coconut milk that has been in the fridge over night

 - Raw cacao for dusting

-- Gently melt the chocolate bars either in a bowl over a pan of boiling water or in the microwave.
-If using a microwave, 30 seconds should be enough
+Gently melt the chocolate bars either in a bowl over a pan of boiling water or in the microwave.
+If using a microwave stir every 30 seconds until molten

 - Add the coconut cream and vanilla powder to the melted chocolate, stir well then place in the fridge to harden

 - After approx. 1 hour check the mixture to see if it is firm enough to roll.
 If so, scoop a little piece out of the bowl with a tea spoon and gently roll it with the tips of your fingers.
 It will melt easily to don't use the hot palm of your hand

 - Quickly roll in a plate of cacao and place to one side

 - Repeat until all the mixture has been used up